-- Placement into a USDOL registered apprenticeship program; - Job with an employer in an occupation that is related to the training received in the pre-apprenticeship training program that pays not less than \$12 per hour; or - Placement into a post-secondary educational/training program that is consistent with the learning acquired during the pre-apprenticeship program.
+- Placement into a USDOL registered apprenticeship program; - Job with an employer in an occupation that is related to the training received in the pre-apprenticeship training program that pays not less than \$14 per hour; or - Admission into a post-secondary college or occupation-specific career training program that is consistent with the learning acquired during the pre-apprenticeship program.

-Pre-Apprentice Stipend Program - Applicants shall be eligible to include stipend funding on the behalf of their pre-apprenticeship program participants, based on participants reaching program milestones not less than two-week completion increments.
+Pre-Apprentice Stipend for Participants - Applicants shall be eligible to include stipend funding within their PACE program budget.
+The stipends must be based on participants reaching program milestones not less than two-week completion increments.
+The stipend is not a wage; it is intended to cover incidental costs incurred while attending the pre-apprenticeship training program.
 All stipends funded under this program must be in connection with the participant's Career Pathway, and be geared towards achieving one of the Quality Placement outcomes, as defined in the subsequent section.